 - Dry Skin

 Long hot showers or baths during the winter may cause Xerosis, making the skin dry and itchy.
 It is a condition that decreases the sebum levels in the skin.
 Sebum is an oily substance produced by the sebaceous glands that keep the skin moisturized.
 In some cases, xerosis can also cause painful cracks on the skin (3), (4).
+Factors like eczema, allergic reactions, and hives may also cause xerosis (4).

 - Aquagenic Pruritus